Iurie Ciocan

-Iurie Ciocan (born 19 May 1971 in Chişinău) is a politician and professor from the Republic of Moldova.
+Iurie Ciocan (born 19 May 1971) is a politician and professor from the Republic of Moldova.
 He is the Chairman of the Central Election Commission of Moldova since February 2011.

 Biography

 Iurie Ciocan was born on 19 May 1971 in Chişinău, the Republic of Moldova.
 In 1994, he graduated from the Technical University of Moldova.
 Between 1997 and 1999, he followed post-graduate studies at the Public Administration Academy under the President of the Republic of Moldova, qualification – referent in international organizations.
 From 1999 – professor at the PAA under the President of the Republic of Moldova.
 In 2007 PhD in Political Science.